 This will take you to the dashboard for your newly created application, where you can move on to the next step and add your device.
 The name you give your application is up to you, but you'll need it later on in the guide when you push your code.

 Step 3 - Add a device and download the OS

-Once your application has been created, you can set up and add a device within that application by clicking the green 'add device' button.
+Once your application has been created, you can set up and add a device within that application by clicking the blue 'add device' button.
 When you add a device you specify your device type, it is important that it matches the device you’re using.
 If you are connecting to a wireless network you will need to set your WiFI SSID and passphrase here too.